Fluffernuttersandwich/Smorgasbord/MOD_NOTES.md

 ---

 G. "SMX" UI Suite.
 I like this UI Suite, but it throws compatibility issues with multiple mods on my Mod List.
-From the author Sirillion himself: SMX does not play nice with added workstation mods, and any mod that adds a progression.xml file.
+From the author Sirillion himself: SMX does not play nice with modded workstation, and any mod that adds major changes to the progression.xml file.
 If one of you guys wants to patch the SMX UI mod, I'd be happy to provide this suite on the list, but right now I have too much on my plate.

 ---